Primary Risk Assessments Including:

 Be aware of the physical condition of students.

-If in the instructors opinion an illness or injury creates an increased risk the student should be questioned and if necessary asked not to train.
+If in the chief instructors opinion an illness or injury creates an increased risk the student should be questioned and if necessary asked not to train.

 Students should be made aware that any new injuries should be reported at once and recorded in the accident book.